triton-inference-server/client/src/c++/perf_analyzer/genai-perf/docs/compare.md

 genai-perf compare --files profile1.json profile2.json profile3.json
 ```

-The command will generate the following default plots and compare across the
+This will generate the default plots and compare across the three runs.
-three runs:
-- Time to first token (TTFT) analysis
-- Request latency analysis
-- TTFT vs Number of input tokens
-- Inter token latencies vs Token positions
-- Number of input tokens vs Number of output tokens

 GenAI-Perf will also generate an initial YAML configuration file `config.yaml`
-that is pre-filled with plot configurations.
+that is pre-filled with plot configurations as following:

 ```yaml
 plot1: